totten/rpow/README.md

 # Replay-on-Write Helper (mysql-rpow)

-This is a small library to help route MySQL requests to (a) read-only slave and/or (b) read-write master.
+This is a small utility for CiviCRM route MySQL requests to (a) read-only slave and/or (b) read-write master.
 The general idea is to connect to the read-only slave in the typical read-only use-case...  then switch to the read-write master *if* there is an actual write.